Grab gets approval to test its autonomous vehicle services with the public in Singapore

 Several members of the media, including The Business Times, were invited to experience one of the two AV service routes that Grab will be servicing in Punggol.

-After Monday, selected members of the public, such as grassroots advisers and Punggol residents, will be invited to try Grab’s AV service before an official commercial launch within the next two to three months.
+After Monday, selected members of the public, such as grassroots advisers and Punggol residents, will be invited to try Grab’s AV service before the service is officially opened to the public within the next two to three months, or by the end of April.

-“I would say it’s quite a milestone for us to get to this point,” Dennis Wong, head of strategic projects at Grab Singapore, told The Business Times.
+“I would say it’s quite a milestone for us to get to this point,” Dennis Wong, head of strategic projects at Grab Singapore, told BT.

 “There are other steps we took like road shows, vehicle tests and certification, but we’re finally moving to the phase where we will truly be able to test the vehicles at scale and get feedback.”